lukeocodes/auth0-retail-ebook/predictive-analytics/conclusion.md

-# Keep looking into the crystal ball
+# Keep Looking into the Crystal Ball

 Predictive analytics isn't a short-haul adventure.
 And when you start to see the power of what your data can do, you'll want to dive in with both feet.